Last updated: 04/22/2019

 Though methadone maintenance has been a trusted treatment option for the care of opioid addicts for over forty years, there are still many individuals who feel it is just a replacement for addiction, that using methadone itself is just as dangerous as abusing opioids.

 This is untrue, and below are 6 reasons why methadone maintenance treatment isn’t just a replacement for addiction.
-If you need immediate help finding a methadone clinic or treatment for your addiction, call 800-654-0987 today.

 1. Administration is Everything

 Some of the most addictive opioids––such as heroin––are injected, smoked, or snorted.
 According to the National Institute on Drug Abuse, this causes “an almost immediate ‘rush,’ or brief period of intense euphoria, that wears off quickly and ends in a ‘crash.’”
 This is what causes cravings to occur as well as compulsive abuse and drug seeking behavior.
 Methadone is usually ingested as a pill or liquid and, therefore, has a slow onset of action.
 An individual who takes opioids as they were meant to be administered will not experience this cycle, allowing them to avoid the consequences highlighted above.

 When a person is high on heroin, they cannot think straight, and many dangerous side effects can occur from this issue.
 As stated by the NIDA, “Properly prescribed, methadone is not intoxicating or sedating and does not interfere with ordinary activities like driving a car.”
 It is perfectly safe to use the drug every day and to go about one’s normal life while doing so.

 3. It Blocks the Effects of Other Opioids